nikerla/vc-content/Pages/docs/lessons/lesson1.md

 ## First sign in

 * Open the Virto Commerce Platform application in the browser - in  the **IIS Manager** select **admin** and click on right column to "Browse *:80(http)".
-* On the first request the application will create and initialize Virtocommerce2 database.
-After that you should see the sign in page.
+* **On the first request the application will create and initialize Virtocommerce2 database**.
+* After that you should see the sign in page.

 ![Sign in page](../../../pages/assets/images/docs/platform-sign-in-page.png "Sign in page")
 * Use the following credentials:
   * Login: **admin**